Medical Sciences Internal Fund: Pump priming

 - An honorary or visiting member of a department

-- Priority will be given to Early Career Clinical Academics (Clinical Lecturers) who are establishing their independent career.
+- Priority may be given to Early Career Clinical Academics (Clinical Lecturers) who are establishing their independent career.
 Early Career Clinical Researchers should make their status clear in their application.

-- Postdoctoral Researchers and Clinical Research Fellows who are not yet independent may apply but should make a clear case for how an MSIF Pump-Priming award will help establish their independent career.
+- Postdoctoral Researchers and Clinical Research Fellows who are not yet independent are eligible to apply.
+These applicants should make a clear case for how an MSIF Pump-Priming award will help their career development.

 - Clinical Research Fellows who have completed a doctorate may apply.

-- The Early Career Pump-Priming category is eligible for postdocs and early career researchers who have up to 8 years of experience in independent posts, in which they are responsible for developing and leading their own research agenda.
+- The Early Career Pump-Priming category is open to postdocs and early career researchers with up to 8 years of experience as an independent researcher.
+Independence is defined as responsibility for developing and leading their own research agenda.
 Consideration will be made for career breaks such as maternity leave.

-If you are not sure if the staff costs you want to request are eligible, please contact firstname.lastname@example.org.
+If you are not sure if the costs you want to request are eligible, please contact email@example.com before submitting your application.

 Letters of Support

 All postdoctoral researchers applying to the scheme must have a letter of support attached from their line manager confirming that the applicant has time to complete the project on top of their normal responsibilities.

 Additional letters of support, particularly that detail department support, facilities, and/or the environment underpinning the project, are recommended.

 Please submit your application online via the Internal Research Award Management System (IRAMS).